 SERI (Standard for Environment, Risk and Insurance) is a UKRI and Climate-KIC funded programme bringing partner organisations and leading institutions to bridge the data gaps between finance and climate change.
-Its aim is to build the shared data infrastructure that will underpin and enable a transition to a green economy and to a green financial system.
+Its aim is to build the shared data infrastructure that will underpin and enable a transition to a green economy, and to a green financial system.
 For Q&A, please see the SERI FAQ

 Current SERI partners: Aon, Arup, Agvesto, Bird & Bird, Brit Insurance, ClimateWise, Dais LLP, Lloyd’s Register Group, Cambridge Zero at the University of Cambridge and Willis Towers Watson.